3 minutes

 What is Stuttering?

-My favorite definition of stuttering comes from the book Stammering Pride and Prejudice: Difference not Defect1 -
+My favorite definition of stuttering comes from the book Stammering Pride and Prejudice: Difference not Defect -

 “Stammering (or Stuttering) is a neurodevelopmental difference that leads to a breakdown in the forward execution of speech sounds produced in the context of language, compared to societal norms.”

-While this definition may seem dense (and I unpack it further in the Thoughts and Reflections section), I like it because it not only talks about stuttering’s physical characteristics but also highlights its neurological foundation.
-The breakdowns (or disfluencies) mentioned most often appear as repetitions, prolongations, or blocks 2.
+I like it because it not only discusses the physical characteristics of stuttering but also highlights its neurological foundation.
+The breakdowns (or disfluencies) mentioned most often appear as repetitions, prolongations, or blocks.

 How to Collaborate with People Who Stutter (PWS)